MicrosoftDocs/win32/desktop-src/activity_coordinator/activity-coordinator-api-overview.md

 # Overview of the Activity Coordinator API

-The Activity Coordinator API coordinates execution of **deferrable tasks** on a system.
-Deferrable tasks are tasks that can defer their execution to a time when the system is in a desired state where running the task does not interfere with other ongoing work.
-This allows the total consumption of applications on the system to be more evenly distributed across times when the system is otherwise idle, or the user is inactive.
-The API helps avoid scenarios where applications cause contention for system resources and negatively impact the user's experience.
+The Activity Coordinator API coordinates execution of **deferrable tasks**, called activities, on a system.
+Activities can defer their execution to a time when the system is in a desired state, where running the task does not interfere with the user's experience or system performance.
+This allows the total consumption of applications on the system to be more evenly distributed across times when the user is inactive or the system is idle.
+The API provides centralized coordination of these decisions to help avoid scenarios where applications degrade the user experience by competing for system resources.

 ## Usage